 Most autoimmune encephalitides occur in patients with no apparent immunologic triggers, leading some investigators to postulate a genetic predisposition to these disorders.
+Many autoimmune diseases show variably strong associations with human leukocyte antigen (HLA) haplotypes, suggesting an important genetic contribution.
 One study suggested a genetic predisposition to anti-NMDAr encephalitis in Maori and Pacific Island populations.
-Four studies showed an association of anti-LGI1 encephalitis with HLA class II genes, including HLA-DRB1*07 (DR7) and HLA-DRB4 in a 2017 Dutch population study and DRB1*07:01–DQB1*02:02 in a 2017 Korean population study.
+First studies have shown that around 90% of patients with leucine-rich glioma-inactivated 1 (LGI1) antibodies are positive for HLA-DRB*07:01 (usually with DQB1*02:02 and DRB4) in a 2017 Dutch population study and DRB1*07:01–DQB1*02:02 in a 2017 Korean population study.
 A 2018 German study also showed a link with anti-LGI1 and HLA class II genes encompassing DRB1*07:01, DQA1*02:01 and DQB1*02:02 as well as a genetic component in anti-NMDAr encephalitis with HLA-I allele B*07:02.
 Recently a 2020 study in the Chinese Han population found a HLA subtype had strong susceptibility of LGI1 autoimmune encephalitis and a May 2018 study by the Oxford group showed a non-heritable but consistent genetic predisposition to LGI1 and CASPR2.
+CASPR2 patients have a clear over-representation of HLA-DRB1*11:01.
 Research just published out of China shows genetic link to anti-NMDAR encephalitis.
 This study for the first time, demonstrates an association between specific HLA class II alleles, DRB1*16:02 in anti-NMDAR encephalitis, providing novel insights into the mechanism by which the disease occurs.
 This adds to LGI1 and CASPR2 HLA-DRB associations.
+A possible link between inborn errors of immunity, such as with IRAK4 deficiency, and early onset anti-NMDAR encephalitis may also occur.